rmrector/script.artwork.beef/README.md

 ### Current gotchas

-- Music library support is for Kodi 18 Leia only, and requires a recent nightly from 2018
+- Music library support is for Kodi 18 Leia only
 - It doesn't add animated artwork, yet
 - It cannot set artwork for "all seasons". [related trac ticket](https://trac.kodi.tv/ticket/16139)